samber/hot/README.md

     WithJanitor().
     // sets the chain of loaders to use for cache misses WithLoaders(loaders ...hot.Loader[K, V]).
+    // WithEvictionCallback sets the callback to be called when an entry is evicted from the cache.
+    // The callback is called synchronously and might block the cache operations if it is slow.
+    // This implementation choice is subject to change.
+Please open an issue to discuss.
+    WithEvictionCallback(func(key K, value V) {
+        // ...
+    }).
     // sets the function to copy the value on read WithCopyOnRead(copyOnRead func(V) V).
     // sets the function to copy the value on write